 “This development confirms the urgency to suspend all additional tariffs on unrelated sectors, to avoid damaging escalations,” said ACEM Secretary General Antonio Perlot.
 “We call upon the European Commission and the new US Administration to restart a positive transatlantic trade dialogue.
 We continue to strongly support a return to reason and for both parties to find a solution.”

 ACEM and USMMA’s fight isn’t the only reconciliatory effort, though.
-The E.U. and U.S. recently agreed to suspend civil aircraft tariffs stemming from Airbus-Boeing disputes dating back to 2004.
+The E.U. and U.S. recently agreed to suspend civil aircraft stemming from Airbus-Boeing disputes dating back to 2004.
 The four-month grace period will lift billions of dollars of additional duties and many expect the suspension to extend beyond the current September, 2021, deadline.

 That’s encouraging news for ACEM, USMMA, and Harley-Davidson.
-If the E.U. heeds the coalition’s appeals, it could be a big step toward the Motor Company regaining its footing in the European market.
+If the E.U. heeds the coalition’s appeals, it could be a big step toward the Motor Company regaining its footing in the market.